ingram-projects/animxyz/docs/content/sections/contexts.md

             <div class="square ${data.mode}" xyz="fade big"></div>
             <div class="square ${data.mode}"></div>
           </div>

-modifiers:
-  utilities:
-    hide: true
-  variables:
-    hide: true
 ---

-AnimXYZ uses its own attribute `xyz` to create a context that defines the animations within it.
-Unlike a class, an `xyz` context applies not only to the element it's on, but also all its child/descendant elements as well.
-This allows for a lot of flexibility without redundancy.
+AnimXYZ uses its own attribute `xyz` to create contexts that define the animations within them using composable utilities such as `xyz="fade down duration-10"`.
+Unlike classes, an `xyz` context applies not only to the element it's on, but also to all its child/descendant elements as well.
+This allows for the flexibility of utility classes without all the code repetition.
+Also, don't animations deserve their own attribute?

 If you want a child element to animate differently than it's parent context, simply create a new `xyz` context on the child which will override the parent context.